-Since the inception of the program in 2008, the ARP Participants have allocated more than \$5.9 million to the ARP Conservation Program.
+Since the inception of the program in 2008, the ARP Participants have allocated more than \$6.6 million to the ARP Conservation Program.
 The ARP Participants recurrently evaluate evolving conservation measures, and add those measures to their respective portfolio of offerings.
 FMPA supports these efforts by developing engineering assumptions to track the savings associated with new measures that are adopted, and has developed a historical tracking model to integrate participation statistics and estimated energy and demand savings per year since the inception of the program.

-FMPA is currently not including the effects of its energy efficiency programs in its forecast of demand and net energy for load as the program results are still under FMPA's designated threshold for level of significance developed pursuant to NERC Reliability Standards for load and demand modeling.
+FMPA is currently not including the effects of its energy efficiency programs in its forecast of demand and net energy for load as the program results are still under FMPA's designated threshold for level of significance of 0.5 percent of load over the 20-year planning horizon.
 FMPA has developed reporting tools and techniques in order to be able to estimate program effects on demand and NEL and understand the level of significance of the program.
 Once the threshold is crossed, FMPA will separately account for the effects of the energy efficiency program in its demand and load forecast.
 To the extent that recent energy efficiency efforts have been captured in actual consumption data for the last few years, the effects of the program are included in the current load forecast.